buildbuddy-io/buildbuddy/docs/rbe-setup.md

 ### --action_env

 You can set environment variables that are available to actions with the `--action_env` flag.
-This is commonly used to set `BAZEL_DO_NOT_DETECT_CPP_TOOLCHAIN` which tells bazel not to autodetect the C++ toolchain.
+This is commonly used to set `BAZEL_DO_NOT_DETECT_CPP_TOOLCHAIN` which tells bazel not to auto-detect the C++ toolchain.

 ```
 --action_env=BAZEL_DO_NOT_DETECT_CPP_TOOLCHAIN=1